Bunli

 # Release without npm publish

-bunli release --no-npm
+bunli release --npm=false

 # Dry run

-bunli release --dry-run
+bunli release --dry

 Release Configuration